-To terminate an indefinite-term contract, the employer must state the reason for termination in the notice, which must be real, specific and serious enough to justify termination.
-Moreover, if present, the employer must consult the trade union representing the relevant employee concerning the intention to terminate; however, the employer is not bound by the opinion of the trade union.
+To terminate an indefinite contract, the employer must state the reason for termination in the termination notice.
+The reason must be real, specific and serious enough to justify termination.
+Moreover, if present, the employer must consult the trade union representing the relevant employee on the intention to terminate the contract.
+Nevertheless the employer is not bound by the opinion of the trade union.

-The employer may also terminate a contract without notice without the fault of the employee if the employee remains on sick leave for a certain period (longer than three or nine months, depending on the duration of the contract) or where their justified absence for other reasons lasts longer than one month.
-There is no obligation to make any additional payments to an employee in the case of termination without notice.
+The employer may also terminate the contract without notice without the fault of the employee if the employee remains on sick leave for a certain period (longer than three or nine months, depending on the duration of employment) or where the employee's justified absence for other reasons lasts longer than one month.
+There is no obligation to make any additional payments to the employee in the case of termination without notice.

 Termination by the Employee